Phase one - Whau plan update

 Who we heard from

-We also heard many of your views at 16 face to face events and received feedback through three surveys coordinated by community groups.
-We also surveyed Albert-Eden Local Board residents through the Auckland People’s Panel and gathered your ideas here on our online ideas hub.
+We also surveyed Whau residents through the Auckland People’s Panel as gathered your ideas here on our online ideas hub.

-In total we received over 900 contributions from around 840 people.
+In total we received over 1000 contributions to the plan from around 1000 people.

 What you said